chenderek21/chess2048/README.md

 # chess2048
 Strategy/Puzzle game combining Chess and 2048!
+Pieces move as they do in Chess, but combine (similarly) as they do in 2048.

-Check it out at: https://chenderek21.github.io/chess2048/
+Check it out here: https://chenderek21.github.io/chess2048/

 Updates: